YaronKoresh/SysMan/README.md

     * Select **[2] Troubleshooting** for critical repairs.
     * Select **[3] Advanced** for granular control.

-> *Tip: Use the advanced "Health Dashboard" (Option H) for an instant overview of CPU, RAM, and Disk health.*
+> *Tip: Use the advanced "Resources Monitor" (Option R) for an instant overview of CPU, RAM, and Disk health.*

 ---